 The beauty industry is begging for a revolution.
 It is a huge contributor to single-use NON-recyclable plastic.
 In fact, of the 8300 million metric tons of virgin plastic that has been produced, only 9% ever gets recycled.

-We know our fellow forest bathing fans want to be a part of this revolution, so we offer easy and effective solutions.
+We know our fellow forest fans want to be a part of this revolution, so we offer easy and effective solutions.
 You want exquisite and effective skincare and you also want to help the environment.
-Our Forest to Face products allow you to purchase socially responsible skincare while helping to reverse climate change.
+Our Forest to Face® products allow you to purchase socially responsible skincare while helping to mitigate climate change.
 Not only do we support the farmers’ stewardship of the forest and forest-like agriculture through our sourcing, we also plant a tree for every purchase.

 We are here for the forest, and we are here for your face.